following review, the black

 When teen-love disappears, no one starves.

-And the victims of abandonment are not left without any human contact.
+And the victims of abandonment do not lose all human contact.

 We have complex thoughts and feelings